 You train when you want to train, not when it's demanded like some other clubs.

-Please contact Alison Parry on 07522996265 who will give you all the information you need.
+Please contact our secretary Alison Parry on 07522996265 who will give you all the information you need.

-Our Aim - is to adopt the highest standards and to use these to develop Wado Ryu Karate along the traditional lines as laid down by Meijin Hironori Ohtsuka, preserving the traditional ways, but also including practical self defence and personal development.
+Our Aim - is to adopt the highest standards and to use these to develop Wado Ryu Karate along the traditional lines as laid down by Meijin Hironori Ohtsuka, preserving the traditional ways, but also including practical self defence and personal development including practical street protection.

 I started training in 1971 at the age of 13, I wasn't much interested in the more traditional sports like football, cricket, but I did enjoy athletics, running the mile, throwing the javelin and eventually I was good enough to represent the Borough of Sandwell.